Bodashtart: Epigraphic sources

 The Sidonian king carried out an extensive expansion and restoration project of the Temple of Eshmun, where he left some 30 dedicatory Phoenician inscriptions at the temple site that are divided into two groups belonging to two construction phases.
 The first phase of the construction project involved adding a second podium at the base of the temple.
 During this construction phase, a first group of inscriptions (known as KAI 15) were carved on the added podium's foundation stones.
 These inscriptions commemorate the construction project and attribute the work to Bodashtart alone.
 The second set of inscriptions (KAI 16) was placed on ashlar restoration stones.
 The KAI 16 inscriptions mention Bodashtart and his son Yatonmilk, emphasize the latter's legitimacy as heir, and assign him a share of credit for the construction project.
 Yatonmilk is believed to have succeeded Bodashtart to the throne of Sidon as is inferred from the Bodashtart inscriptions.
 There is no further extant literary or archaeological evidence left by Yatonmilk himself.The KAI 15 and KAI 16 inscriptions were excavated from the Temple of Eshmun site between 1900 and 1922.
 Three of these inscriptions were left in situ while the rest were removed to the Louvre, the Istanbul Archaeology Museums, and the Archaeological Museum of the American University of Beirut.

-According to the American archaeologist and historian Charles Torrey and the Polish biblical scholar Milik, the Bodashtart's KAI 15 inscriptions commemorate the building of the Eshmun temple and indicate the names of the quarters and territories of the Kingdom of Sidon.
+According to the American archaeologist and historian Charles Torrey and the Polish biblical scholar Józef Milik, the Bodashtart's KAI 15 inscriptions commemorate the building of the Eshmun temple and indicate the names of the quarters and territories of the Kingdom of Sidon.
 Torrey interpreted the inscription thus: "The king, Bad-ʿAštart, king of the Sidonians, grandson of king ʾEšmunazar, king of the Sidonians; reigning in [or ruling over] Sidon-on-the-Sea, High-Heavens, [and] Rešep District, belonging to Sidon; who built this house like the eyrie of an eagle; (he) built it for his god Ešmun, the Holy Lord [Prince]."

-The KAI 16 Bodashtart inscriptions read: "King BDʿŠTRT and the legitimate (ṣdq) son, YTNMLK, King of the Sidonians, grandson of King Eshmunazor, King of the Sidonians, built this temple for the god ʾEšhmun, the holy prince".
+The KAI 16 Bodashtart inscriptions read: "King BDʿŠTRT and the legitimate (ṣdq) son, YTNMLK, King of the Sidonians, grandson of King Eshmunazor, King of the Sidonians, built this temple for the god ʾEšmun, the holy prince".
 Another translation reads: "King Bodashtart, and his pious son (or legitimate successor), Yatonmilk, king of the Sidonians, descendants (bn bn) of King Eshmunazar, king of the Sidonians, this house he built to his god, to Eshmun, lord/god of the sanctuary".

 Another in situ inscription was recorded in the 1970s by Maurice Chéhab on the Bostrenos River bank 3 km upstream from the Temple of Eshmun.
 The inscription credits Bodashtart with the building water installations to supply the temple and dates the work to the seventh year of his reign, which indicates that he ruled for at least this length of time.

 Apart from inscriptions detailing Bodashtart's building activity, little is known about his reign.